anthonydu/e101-educational-computer-game/README.md

 # e101-educational-computer-game

-This is a group project but I was fully responsible for creating the entire game so...
+This is a group project but I was solely responsible for creating the entire game so...
 All credits to me!

 Most of the backdrops and sprites in the game were drawn by Viki Lin.